Leslie-Wong-H/Leslie-Wong-H/README.md

 ---

+Current workflow: Vue, Git and Node.

-Experienced with Python data analysis, and having developed several applications using JavaScript and Python, covering website, chrome extension and wechat mini program.
+Having developed several indie applications using JavaScript and Python, covering website, chrome extension and wechat mini program.

+And experienced with Python data analysis.

 ---